diveshuttam/termicoder_beta/README.md

 We will try to get it running, once we have tested and perfected the api based features.

-This repo code will replace the [main termicoder repo](https://github.com/termicoder/termicoder) after this is perfected
+A base version for this repo(`0.3.0`) has been published, Further developement is being done on [main termicoder repo](https://github.com/termicoder/termicoder).

 You can use previous implementation of termicoder by specifying the version while pip installation.
-Previous implementation had version numbers `~0.2.*` and current implementation has versions `~0.3.*`
+Previous implementation had version numbers `~0.2.*` and this implementation has version `~0.3.0`
-Once all primary features are implemented we will shift to beta versions `~0.9.*` for develop branch and stable versions `~1.0.*` for master branch